|

 them, they are still teaching.

-DISHONORABLE MENTION: Just as Miss Grace believed in me, there was
+MENTION: Just as Miss Grace believed

-one at Vaiden that didn’t.
-I shall not
+in me, there was one at Vaiden that didn’t.

-call his name, but I shall tell you that he was the Principal at Vaiden when
+I shall not call his name, but I shall tell you that he was the

-I graduated in 1972.
-When I was in Elementary School, he had the
+I was in Elementary School, he had the audacity to tell my mother that I

-mother, but I know the impact it had on me.
+cannot imagine the impact that had on my mother, but I know the impact it had

-Being not of Divine origin and in the realization that I am only an
+in the realization that I am only an ordinary human like everyone else below

-forget those remarks.
-However I can
+Heaven, I can forgive, but I cannot forget those remarks.
+However I can assure you that I am

-I have my education and a wonderful family.
-I can also assure you that what I have
+wonderful family.
+I can also assure

-become in life and any positive input I received along the way was NOT the
+you that what I have become in life and any positive input I received along

-result of anything you ever did or said.
+the way was NOT the result of anything you ever did or said.
 I’ve lived my life thus far and proved you

 wrong.
 Just as wrong as you were then,